 Black mustard – Brassica nigra L. Koch

 Sarshapa – Indian mustard – Brassica juncea L. Czern. et Cosson

 English name- Wild turnip

 Telugu name- Nallavalu, Avalu

 Siddharta, Shubhragaura, Katu sneha, Tuntubha, Rajika phala, Bhutaghna, Ugragandha, Tantubha, Udumbara, Vijayapaha, Katuka, Katusneha,

-Bhutaghna, Bhootanashanam Rakshoghna – Relieves evil spirits
+Bhutaghna, Bhootanashanam Rakshoghna – keeps away from evil spirits.